mattweidman/GAN-MNIST/README.md

 Generative adversarial network for generating MNIST digits.
 Project just started.
 Nothing interesting yet.

 **TODO**
-* create a neural network classifier
+* Properly join the generator and discriminator
-* create a neural network generator
+* Try to train the GAN